WavefrontEngUB/phase-retriever/README.md

     pip install https://github.com/WavefrontEngUB/phase-retriever/archive/refs/heads/main.zip
     ```

-* Run it just by
+* Run it, just launching

     ```
     python -m phase_retriever
+    ```
     and enjoy.

 ## Usage

 Since this program is a GUI, it is not needed to add any argument to the command line.
-However, there are some options that can be used to download the test dataset, run the test suite or launch the program with the test dataset already loaded.
+However, there are some options that can be used to download the test dataset,
+launch the program with the test dataset preloaded or just run the test suite.

 Find below the help message
 ```